can I feed my angelfish vegetables?

 However, these nutrients are only found in trace amounts, so lettuce isn’t the most nutritionally dense food available.

 That being said, because lettuce is a preferred vegetable for many angelfish, it can pave the to introduce new vegetables to your fish.
-Once they know they enjoy lettuce, they might feel more comfortable with trying new veggies.
+Once they know they enjoy lettuce, they might feel more comfortable trying alternative veggies.

 Can Angelfish Eat Peas?